Question Submitted by Dan:

 How long do I smoke a brisket?

-Question: Is there any other way to smoke a brisket other than smoking it for 15 hours.
+Is there any other way to smoke a brisket other than smoking it for 15 hours.
 If I was planning a party to eat around 2:00 pm, I would have to start smoking it at 9 pm the night before (don't really want to stay up all night).
 Could the brisket be put in a roaster overnight for 5 hours or so than start smoking it at 7 am, or should it be smoked first from 4 pm to 11 pm then put in a roaster til it's time to eat?
 I've never smoked anything before!!

 Answer:

+Hello.
 When I smoke briskets, pork shoulders, etc, I only use time as a relative measure.
 You are really smoking until the internal temperature of the meat you are cooking has reached a done-temperature.
 I usually smoke a 12 pound brisket at 250-275 degrees F for 8 hours or so, keeping the brisket moist using a mop.
-When the internal temp of the brisket reaches 190 or so, it will be done.
+When the internal temperature of the brisket reaches 190 or so, it will be done.

 The Smoker King